lisongxu/CSCE156-Lab-Java-Loop/readme.md

 # Computer Science II
-## Lab 3.0 - Conditionals & Loops
+## Lab 3.0 - Loops

-An introduction to the conditionals and loops in the Java programming language.
+An introduction to the loops in the Java programming language.

 This is a lab used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu)